-OBJECTIVESThis policy is designed to guide Council in relation to applications for deep drainage that directly affects Shire controlled lands and community about proposals.
+This policy is designed to guide Council in relation to applications for deep drainage that directly affects Shire controlled lands and infrastructure (i.e. Shire roads, reserves and townsites).

-This policy is designed to allow input to drainage proposals that affect Shire infrastructure and private land and inform the
+This policy is designed to allow input to drainage proposals that affect Shire infrastructure and private land and inform the community about proposals.